What is Diabetes?

 Myth: If you need to use insulin with type 2 diabetes, it’s because you’re not taking care of yourself properly.

 Fact: Because type 2 diabetes is a progressive disease that often has no symptoms for quite a long time, many people aren’t diagnosed until type 2 diabetes has already become a major problem.
 Many people are able to manage their type 2 diabetes with diet and exercise alone, but for others, insulin and with other oral medications are necessary to keep blood sugar at safe and healthy levels.

-The pancreas of a person with diabetes produces less and less insulin over time, and eventually many people need to take supplimentary insulin and medication in addition to their regular healthcare routine.
-It’s important to understand that using insulin to regulate your blood glucose is a good thing, because it means that you’re taking care of your body, and reducing your risk of other complications like stroke and heart disease.
+The pancreas of a person with diabetes produces less and less insulin over time, and eventually many people need to take supplementary insulin and medication in addition to their regular health care routine.
+It’s important to understand that using insulin to regulate your blood glucose is a good thing because it means that you’re taking care of your body, and reducing your risk of other complications like stroke and heart disease.

 Myth: Fruit is health food, so diabetics can eat as much fruit as they want.